voxel51/fiftyone/docs/source/user_guide/brain.rst

 -   Uncovering patterns in incorrect/spurious predictions
 -   Finding examples of target scenarios in your data lake
 -   Mining hard examples for your evaluation pipeline
--   Identifying data classes that require additional
--   Recommending samples from your data lake to annotate for training
+-   Recommending samples from your data lake for classes that need additional training data
 -   Unsupervised pre-annotation of training data

 The best part about embedding visualizations is that you will likely discover